 - REACH OUT: Ongoing contact is something that should be built into your prospecting model and database of activities.
 One connection becomes many over time if you look at the various ways to remain in constant contact professionally and specifically with each person you have qualified as interested in commercial real estate.
 That is why location-specific marketing will always give you an advantage in growing your real estate business.

 These are simple strategies to adopt, and yet somewhat difficult to maintain for the long term.
-Real focus is required when it comes to commercial real estate prospecting and ongoing client contact.
+The real focus is required when it comes to commercial real estate prospecting and ongoing client contact.
 There is a formula here for you to consider and activate; it will be unique to you and your property speciality.

 Set some contact goals for a day and a week.
 At the end of each period, assess how successful you have been.
 As part of your business goals and activities, strive to get in front of more people every day as you grow your commercial property zone and territory penetration.